Financial Audit: Definition, Types, and How to Execute it

 • Assurance for Stakeholders: Stakeholders such as investors, creditors, and employees rely on financial audits to confirm that a business is managing its finances responsibly.
 Successful audits provide assurance that the company is financially stable and effectively managing its resources.

-The three primary types of financial audits are explained below:
+There are three main types of financial audits, which are detailed below:

 External Audits